LJM insurance agency

 Remember, to get a Medicare supplement plan, you need to be enrolled in original Medicare Part A and Part B. These plans are sold by private insurance companies, so make sure to compare prices and benefits.

-In conclusion, Medicare supplement plans are a way to get extra coverage for your medical costs.
+In conclusion, Medicare supplement plans are a great way to get extra coverage for your medical costs.
 It’s essential to choose the plan that best suits your needs and budget.
-So, talk to your parents or guardians and do your research to make an informed decision.
-Stay healthy!